 Missouri Summer Teachers Academy

 A residential conference held each June in Columbia, the Missouri Summer Teachers Academy provides high school social studies educators from all corners of the state with an all-expense-paid opportunity to develop new content knowledge in their primary subject fields by studying a theme from American political history alongside MU Professors of Law, History, Political Science, and Education, as well as invited scholars from around the region and nation.
-The 2018 Academy will take place June 12-14, 2018, on the MU campus.
-Thanks to the generous support, of the Missouri Humanities Council teachers are provided with housing, materials, breakfast and dinner each day, and a stipend to offset travel and other related costs.
+This year’s Academy will take place June 11-13, 2019, on the MU campus.
+Thanks to the generous support of the Missouri Humanities Council, teachers are provided with housing for the duration of the conference, breakfast, lunch, and dinner each day, and a small stipend to offset travel and other related costs.